-With a jam-packed schedule, hours of clinical work, and studying for exams―pursuing a career may seem like an impossible feat.
+With a jam-packed schedule, hours of clinical work, and studying for exams―pursuing a job on top of that may seem like an impossible feat.

 Can I Work During Nursing School?

-1. Can I Afford to Pay for Nursing School?
+1. Can I Afford to Pay for Nursing School Without a Job?

 Time is perhaps the biggest hurdle in this situation.